Case Details

 What Were the Facts of This Case?

-Before 4 October 2022, the respondent had known the primary offender, Jaycee Israel Marvatona (“Jaycee”), for about two to three years.
-In July 2022, the respondent became aware of Jaycee’s involvement in the illegal rhinoceros horn trade, as Jaycee frequently sent images and videos relating to the sale of rhinoceros horns.
-Around September 2022, Jaycee requested the respondent to transport approximately 34.7kg of rhinoceros horns from South Africa to Laos through Singapore.
-In return, Jaycee offered the respondent return air tickets and cash.
+The material facts are largely set out in the Statement of Agreed Facts (SOAF).
+Prior to 4 October 2022, the defendant, Gumede Sthembiso Joel, had been acquainted with Jaycee Israel Marvatona for two to three years.
+In July 2022, the defendant became aware of Jaycee's involvement in the illegal rhinoceros horn trade.
+Around September 2022, Jaycee requested the defendant to transport 20 pieces of rhinoceros horns, weighing a total of approximately 34.7kg, from South Africa to Laos through Singapore in exchange for return air tickets and cash.

 What Were the Key Legal Issues?